-2019 5 Best-Designed Estonian Children's Books

-Liis Sein (1983) is a playwright and children's author.
-She graduated from Tallinn University in adult education and has received additional training in playwriting and creative writing.
-Sein currently works as an administrative assistant at the Estonian Children's Literature Centre.
-She has written three children's books and won the Knee-High Book Competition in 2019.
+2019 5 Best-Designed Estonian Children's Books 2019 Good Children's Book has written three children's books and won the Knee-High Book Competition in 2019.
 Sein conveys the world through children's eyes such that adults also see it as a bigger, brighter, and more lucid place.